abcxo/SVGA-AEConverter/README.md

 * You can click 选择播放文件 to selete the local SVGA for preview;
 * Use the Right Button to start / pause the preview.

+### Allow Scripts to Write Files and Access Network

+Go to Edit > Preferences > General > and check on "Allow Scripts to Write Files and Access Network"

 ## SVGA File Test

 To test whether the SVGA source file is working properly：